giancosta86/EasyPmd/README.md

 * **Robustness:** most execution errors, should they occur, are caught and reported in the tasks list, without crashing the plugin.

-* **Integrated cache:** to ensure maximum speed and avoid repeated scans, EasyPmd features a cache which is also persisted to disk, so it is available even after you restart NetBeans.
+* **Integrated cache:** to ensure maximum speed and avoid repeated scans, EasyPmd features a cache which is also persisted to **a HyperSQL local db**, so it is available even after you restart NetBeans.

 * You can extensively customize EasyPmd and the underlying PMD engine via a user-friendly options dialog.

+* **Smart options**: if you change options that only affect data visualization, the engine and its cache are not affected

 * **Custom path filtering** (including and excluding paths), based on *regular expressions*.

 * Predefined, customizable regular expressions, to simplify path filtering.

-* XML, human-readable options stored in the user's home directory
+* **XML**, human-readable options stored in the user's home directory

 * Online help, integrated into the NetBeans help system.